Stephen Paddock: Leading up to the shooting

 At his suggestion, two weeks before the attack, his girlfriend went to her native country, the Philippines.
 Paddock bought her a surprise airline ticket and soon after wired her $100,000 to buy a house there.
-Most of their communication during this time was primarily through email and text message.
-He was spotted in Las Vegas with another woman, reported by investigators to be a prostitute.
+Most of their communication during this time was through email and text message.
+He was spotted in Las Vegas with another woman, reported by investigators to be a sex worker.
 It was later confirmed that this woman was not an accomplice nor considered a suspect, and her name has not been released.
 Two days prior to the shooting, Paddock was recorded by a home surveillance system driving alone to an area for target practice located near his home.